 Well, yes - about half, give or take, and that's a LOT - but that's not the point.

 The point is that that post-peak half is trending toward a point where its production is prohibitively expensive.
-The half that's left is lower quality (e.g., tar sands and shale), plays out more quickly (e.g., fracking) or deeper, under water or found in extreme environments.
+The half that's left is less accessible, of lower quality (e.g., tar sands and shale) and/0r plays out more quickly (e.g., fracking).
 All this means low EROEI.

 This is a consensus view among industry analysts (vs. PR types).
 Only the timing and what might intervene is in debate.